-- People were protected from the risk of infection because staff were trained in infection control.
-Everyone we spoke with said the staff put their training into practice. - Staff told us they were supplied with personal protective equipment for use to prevent the spread of infections.
+- People were protected from the risk of infection because staff were trained in infection control. - Staff told us they were supplied with personal protective equipment for use to prevent the spread of infections, and were clear on their responsibilities with regards to infection prevention and control.